MTN-Group/MoMoAPIs_Php_sdk/docs/Collection/RequestToWithdrawV1.readme.md

-# Create a request for withdrawel for consumer in the sandbox environment
+# Used to request a withdrawal (cash-out) from a consumer (Payer) in the sandbox environment

 1.	`requestToWithdrawV1($transaction, $sCollectionSubKey, $targetEnvironment) create a withdrawel request for the consumer.
-It creates a POST request to end point v1_0/requesttowithdraw and initiate a withdrawel request in the sandbox environment.`
+It creates a POST request to end point v1_0/requesttowithdraw and initiate a withdrawel request in the sandbox environment.The payer will be asked to authorize the withdrawal.
+The transaction will be executed once the payer has authorized the withdrawal.`

 > `End user will get result as 202 Accepted if the request to withdraw is sucessful.`